Email bounce management

 Best practices for bounce management

-- Regularly clean your email list to remove invalid or inactive addresses.
-Invalid email addresses are one of the primary causes of bounces.
+- Clean your email list regularly to remove invalid or inactive addresses — these are one of the primary causes of bounces.

-- Look for patterns in your bounce data to uncover recurring issues, such as soft bounces from a particular domain or consistent hard bounces from invalid addresses.
+- Look for patterns in your bounce data, such as repeated soft bounces from a particular domain or consistent hard bounces from invalid addresses.

-- After addressing any issues (for example, fixing invalid email addresses), revalidate contacts to ensure they are eligible for future campaigns.
+- After fixing issues such as invalid addresses, revalidate contacts to make them eligible for future campaigns.

-Manage bounces proactively to protect your sender reputation, improve engagement, and maintain high deliverability rates.
+Manage bounces proactively to protect your sender reputation and maintain high deliverability.

 Email bounce report